 Editor’s Note: Whether the NSCE collect the energy data directly or by using existing enabler service (e.g. A-DCCF) is FFS.

-The NSCE server carries out slice modifications in accordance with the policy action defined in Step 1, through its interaction with the Slice OAM and the 5GC.
+The NSCE server carries out slice modifications in accordance with the policy action defined in step 1, through its interaction with the Slice OAM and the 5GC.

 6.8.1.2 Information Flows